-- 1. The items identified in Section 4.1 are activities that did not support more stringent codes and standards. - 2.
-The items identified in Section 4.2 are activities that did not support local governments' adoption of reach codes.
+1. The items identified in Section 4.1 are activities that did not support more stringent codes and standards.

-- 3. The Commission's intent for codes and standards advocacy and for reach codes is unambiguous: the large IOUs should use ratepayer funds to advocate for more stringent codes and standards, and to support local governments' adoption of reach codes. - 4.
-The Commission did not establish standards or criteria for determining whether the activities SoCalGas engaged in warrant a financial penalty. - 5.
+- 2. The items identified in Section 4.2 are activities that did not support local governments' adoption of reach codes. - 3.
+The Commission's intent for codes and standards advocacy and for reach codes is unambiguous: the large IOUs should use ratepayer funds to advocate for more stringent codes and standards, and to support local governments' adoption of reach codes. - 4.
+SoCalGas' advocacy in 2019 and 2020 against adoption of reach codes, occurred after the Commission indicated in D.18-05-041 that ratepayer expenditures for reach code advocacy are intended to support adoption of more stringent codes. - 5.
+D.18-05-041 prohibited SoCalGas from participating in statewide codes and advocacy and reach codes advocacy using ratepayer funds at all, whether for or against adoption. - 6.
+The pending Order to Show Cause proceeding initiated by the Ruling issued in this proceeding on October 3, 2019 does not address the SoCalGas advocacy regarding local government reach codes that is the subject of financial penalties imposed by this decision. - 7.
+State law, Rule 1.1 of our Rules of Practice and Procedure and various decisions discussed above provide sufficient guidance to determine that the activities SoCalGas engaged in warrant a financial penalty. - 8.
 The UAB's past and current annual energy efficiency audits do not address alignment with Commission intent regarding the use of ratepayer funds to support more stringent codes and standards or local governments' adoption of reach codes.
 As such, prior UAB audits do not include review of the types of documentation needed to address the specific objective of the audit ordered by this decision.